-- 50cc scooters have a speed limit of around 30mph
+- 50cc mopeds have a speed limit of around 30mph

 Although I can absolutely understand that many people, including mum, would view this as a good thing, because it makes driving it a lot safer, for me personally a lot of roads I would be driving on have speed limits of 40 or 50mph.

 Although there’s nothing legally to stop me going on these, I’d be uncomfortable going that slowly on a fast road.
 There’s also the issue of motorways, which I wouldn’t even be able to get onto on a scooter; depending on your area this might be less of a problem for you, but where we live, there’s not many places I can go without meeting the motorway at some point.

 Unlike a driving license, this course usually only takes about a day to complete, and it is not a test you can pass or fail.
 However, I have to admit that I’m not particularly enthralled by the idea of having to retrain to be road-ready that often.

 - The insurance (at my age) is not much cheaper than for a car

 Having learned that maintaining a scooter would be substantially cheaper than a car, I had hoped (possibly naively) that scooter insurance would be the same.
 However, where mum said it will probably cost me around £400-500 per year to be insured to drive my parents’ ancient car (admittedly it would be a lot more if the car was my own or if it was new), it appears that the insurance on a scooter could also be anywhere between £500-£900.